 Authentication

 Process of verifying that an Entity is the owner of an Identity.
-Typically this involves the verification of the current or past possession of particular credentials, including what the entity knows, possesses, has as physical features, or behaviors, or combinations of these utilizing heuristics.
+Typically this involves the verification of the current or past possession of particular credentials, including what the entity knows, possesses, has as physical features or behaviors, or combinations of these utilizing heuristics.
 The entity is often an End-User or a Client.

 Authentication Request

-OAuth 2.0 Authorization Request using extension parameters and scopes defined by OpenID Connect to request that the End-User be authenticated by the Authorization Server, which is an OpenID Connect Provider.
+OAuth 2.0 Authorization Request using extension parameters and scopes defined by OpenID Connect to request that the End-User be authenticated by the Authorization Server, which is an OpenID Connect Provider, to the Client, which is a Relying Party.

 Authentication Context